 - The Americans with Disabilities Act.

 Project Number: - The government designation that NARIC uses to link project information across databases.
-You can type the project number into NARIC's REHABDATA and Compendium databases and retrieve information about their publications.
+You can type the project number into NARIC's REHABDATA database and retrieve information about their publications.
+Please note: Grants funded prior to 2015 may display grant numbers from both the Department of Education and the Administration for Community Living.
+Learn more about these grant numbers.

 Project Title - The name of the funded project (not the name of the organization that received funding).
-NIDRR project titles are usually quite descriptive.
+NIDILRR project titles are usually quite descriptive.

-Institution/Subunit: - The name of the organization receiving NIDRR funding.
+Institution/Subunit: - The name of the organization receiving NIDILRR funding.
 Some institutions have more than one project; some are the largest and best-known rehabilitation institutions in the United States.

 Street Address: - The contact address for the project.
 The search software accepts both spelled out state names and postal abbreviations.